juhojo/jigsaw_toxicity_classification/report.md

 Typically, the issue with naïve profanity filtering is that it focuses too heavily on individual words while ignoring the context.
 It was studied that names of the frequently attacked identities were automatically accociated to toxicity by machine learning (ML) models, even if the individual(s) themselves, or the context, were not offensive.
 (Kaggle.
 2019)

+To reach the goal of the project, a proper classifier, we have divided the workload into three sections: Analyzation and manipulation of the datasets, design and construction of the networks, and reporting of the attained results.
+At the beginning we will do appropriate research to design the network.
+However, some parts of the network will be designed on the go, through trial and error.

 ### Scope of the project

-This paper is for a Kaggle competition ([Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/ "Competition page")).
+This paper is intented to describe the project for a Kaggle competition ([Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/ "Competition page")).
 The competition provides a grader that evaluates the quality of the resulting model.
 The overall assessment of the goodness of our model is deviced with an overall Area under the curve (AUC) Receiver operating characteristic curve (ROC) test and with multiple other submetrics.
 The submetrics are:

 - Bias AUCs: To prevent unintended bias we use three specific subsets of the test for each identity, attemping to capture all the aspects of unintended bias.
   - Subgroup AUC: Focuses on specific identity subgroup